 - Calculate the digit in the second position.
 We calculate 0 + 1.
 But since we have a carry of 1 from the previous operation, we calculate 1 + 0 + 1 instead.
 This, again, results in a carry.
 We get 0 and a carry of 1 (10 again).

-- Calculate the digit in the second position.
+- Calculate the digit in the third position.
 Normally, it’s 0 + 0.
 But we have a carry again, and therefore we calculate 1 + 0 + 0, equaling 1.

 - Our final answer is 100 (in binary).
 If you convert back the numbers in decimal, you will see that this algorithm correctly produced the final result.